Biogas or Producer Gas Engine Back to Dual Pressure Intake Engine

-As crude oil gets more expensive, research for engines that can use fuel made from biomass is occurring.
+As crude oil gets more expensive, research for engines that can use fuel made from biomass is on going.
 Some of these fuels are being made or collected today.
-Producer gas [other names or other similar fuels: town gas, coal gas, hygas, manufactured gas, syngas, SNG, woodgas, holzgas, air gas] (approximate molar analysis ~ 20% H2, 20% CO, 2% CH4, 42% N2, 8% CO2, 8% H20) is made from wood or other organic materials in gasifiers
+Producer gas [other names or other similar fuels: town gas, coal gas, hygas, manufactured gas, syngas, SNG, woodgas, holzgas, air gas] (approximate molar analysis ~ 20% H2, 20% CO, 2% CH4, 42% N2, 8% CO2, 8% H20) is made from coal, wood or other organic materials in gasifiers

-Biogas is formed in anaerobic digesters where microscopic organisms in the absence of air act on starches and other organic compounds to produce methane and carbon dioxide (approximate molar analysis 60% CH4, 30% CO2, 10% N2)The proposed engine to burn one of these gases will mechanically be much like the "Dual Pressure Intake Engine".
-The below diagram and animation describe the operation of this 'Green' engine.
+Biogas is formed in anaerobic digesters where microscopic organisms in the absence of air act on starches and other organic compounds to produce methane and carbon dioxide (approximate molar analysis 60% CH4, 30% CO2, 10% N2)

 Biogas or Producer Gas Engine